auth0/limitd-redis/README.md

 To be able to allow its use within limitd-redis, you need to:
 1. call the `takeElevated` method.
-2. pass the `erlIsActiveKey` parameter with the identifier of the ERL activation for the bucket.
-This works similarly to the `key` you pass to `limitd.take`, which is the identifier of the bucket; however it's used to track the ERL activation for the bucket instead.
+2. pass the `elevatedLimits` parameter with the following properties:
+   - `erlIsActiveKey`: the identifier of the ERL activation for the bucket.
+This works similarly to the `key` you pass to `limitd.take`, which is the identifier of the bucket; however it's used to track the ERL activation for the bucket instead
+   - `erlQuotaKey`: the identifier of the ERL quota bucket name.
+   - `per_calendar_month`: the amount of tokens that the quota bucket will receive on every calendar month.
 3. make sure that the bucket definition has ERL configured.

+### Configuration
 You can configure elevated limits inside your bucket definitions as follows:

 ```js